vidaud/seta/README.md

 **Seta-middleware** is a standard `maven-archetype-webapp` \
 **Seta-flask-server** is a Flask application \

-The frontend module contains all the static reaources that make up the UI business logic
+The frontend module contains all the static resources that make up the UI business logic
 The middleware module contains all the java sources and acts as a proxy / integration layer towards the backend. \
 The flask-server module contains all the python sources and acts as a proxy / authentication layer towards the backend.

 All static resources that ensue from `ng build seta-web -c=<environment>` of the the frontend module are copied inside the flask-server **seta-ui** folder's module.